Chocolate City

 Swedish chocolate and Belgian beer.
 A perfect combination.
 In Ljungsbro and in close proximity to Vreta Monastery, lies the award-winning brewery Vreta Klosters Bryggeri, which specializes in craft beers of the Belgian type.
 Here, brewery tours with beer tastings are offered, along with farm sales of strong beer, and there is a taproom with food, beer, wine, and non-alcoholic options.
 Vreta Kloster Bryggeri also continuously organizes live performances and a music, culture, and beer festival.

-More deliciousness to discover
+More goodness to discover